mantidproject/documents/Design/ThirdpartyDependencies.md

 * Self-contained user package.

 Cons:
+* Dependencies not versioned with the main code.
+Hard to track versions used.
-* Homegrown set of scripts are clunky.
+* Homegrown set of scripts are very clunky.
-* Maintenance of build scripts adds overhead
+* Maintenance of build scripts adds overhead.
 * Complete bundling of dependencies gives a much larger user installer package.

 ### MacOS

-MacOS uses the [Homebrew](https://brew.sh/) package manager along with a custom set of [formula](https://github.com/mantidproject/homebrew-mantid) for obselete dependencies.
-Homebrew downloads the formulae and builds the libraries locally.
+MacOS uses the [Homebrew](https://brew.sh/) package manager along with a custom set of [formulae](https://github.com/mantidproject/homebrew-mantid) for obselete dependencies.
-There is no single developer formula, instead there is a set of build instructions for a new developer to follow to get there system setup.
+Homebrew either downloads a prebuilt binary or builds it locally from the formula.
+A developer formula is provided to easily install the required dependencies.

-The package provided for users contains all required dependencies with the exception of Python.
-The system python interpreter along with libraries such as `numpy`, `scipy` are presumed to be present on the system.
+The package provided for users contains all required dependencies much like Windows.

 Pros:
 * Build formula (mostly) maintained for us.
 * Simply commands to install packages

 Cons:
+* Dependencies not versioned with the main code.
+Hard to track versions used.
-* No way to set deployment target therefore we have to build on the earliest OS we intend to support causing issues with hardware availability.
+* No way to set deployment.
+We have to build on the earliest OS we intend to support causing issues with hardware availability.
-* Mix up between Homebrew Python and system Python can get messy.
-* Lack of bundling Python for users can lead to verion mixups and application crashes for users.
 * New dependencies have to be installed by hand on developers and builders machines.
+* Versions can be pinned but Homebrew really likes to have everything at HEAD

 ## General Concerns